Canner/wren-engine/ibis-server/README.md

 - `LOG_LEVEL`: The log level of the server.
 Default is `INFO`

 ### Start the server
-- Execute `make run` to start the server
+- Execute `just run` to start the server
-- Execute `make dev` to start the server in development mode.
+- Execute `just dev` to start the server in development mode.
 It will auto-reload after the code is edited.
-- Default port is `8000`, you can change it by `make run PORT=8001` or `make dev PORT=8001`
+- Default port is `8000`, you can change it by `just port=8001 run` or `just port=8001 dev`

 ### Docker
-- Build the image: `make docker-build`
+- Build the image: `just docker-build`
-- Run the container: `make docker-run`
+- Run the container: `just docker-run`